anuragaffection/blog_mern_frontend/README.md

 The Article App allows users to publish their favorite articles.
 It aims to provide a platform for sharing articles and engaging with a community of readers.

 ## Repo Details
-This repository is consisting only frontend part and it is deployed on vercel.
+This repository is consisting only frontend part and it is deployed on vercel[Deployed Link](#https://blog-mern-frontend-anurag.vercel.app/).

 ## Table of Contents
 1. [Technologies Used](#technologies-used)